Randy Gumpert: Pitching career

 He was exclusively a relief pitcher for the Yankees in the early months of 1948, posting a 2.88 ERA in 15 games and 25 innings pitched, but his contract was sold to the second-division White Sox on July 25.
 He finished the 1948 season in Chicago's starting rotation, and held his spot in the Pale Hose rotation in 1949 as well.
-In many ways, 1949 was a notable season for Gumpert.
-Even though he posted a losing, 13–16 record for a team that went only 63–91, he set personal bests in victories, innings pitched (234), complete games (18), and shutouts (three).
+In 1949 Gumpert posted a losing, 13–16 record for a team that went only 63–91, he set personal bests in victories, innings pitched (234), complete games (18), and shutouts (three).
 His elbow miseries persisted, however, and Gumpert led all American League hurlers in most home runs allowed (22).
-The 1950 season saw Gumpert split time between the rotation and the bullpen, and his performance fell off: he won only five games and his ERA climbed to 4.75.
+The 1950 season saw Gumpert split time between the rotation and the bullpen.
+He won five games and his ERA climbed to 4.75.

 He rebounded in 1951; he won nine of 17 decisions for the ChiSox and a fast start earned him a spot on the 1951 American League All-Star team.
 However, he didn't appear in the midsummer classic, played July 10 at Detroit's Briggs Stadium and an 8–3 romp for the rival National League.
 On May 1, 1951, Gumpert became part of baseball history when he allowed Mickey Mantle's first home run, during a relief appearance at Comiskey Park.
 His value improved by his All-Star selection, Gumpert was traded that offseason, on November 13, 1951, along with outfielder Don Lenhardt to the Boston Red Sox for infielder Mel Hoderlein and pitcher Chuck Stobbs.
 After getting into ten games for the 1952 Red Sox, with one start, he was traded again on June 10, this time to the Washington Senators with fellow hurler Walt Masterson for Sid Hudson, another right-hander.
 He finished the 1952 campaign with Washington, working in 20 games, with 12 starting assignments.